Menu

 - High Static (>1.0" WC) indicates restrictions or poor design

-- Component pressure drops should not exceed manufacturer specifications
+- Component pressure drops shouldn't exceed manufacturer specs

 3. Indoor Air Quality Integration